If you are injured in a restaurant accident, you can file a personal injury claim for damages. Lawsuits for compensation can be filed against:

-An injury victim may not think it is worth it to sue a waiter or bartender for an injury because the employee may not have enough money to pay for the damages.
+You may not think it is worth it to sue a waiter or bartender for an injury because the employee may not have enough money to pay for the damages.
 However, employers are vicariously liable for the negligence of their employees.
-This means the injury victim can file a lawsuit against the restaurant when the employee negligently caused the accident.
+This means you can file a lawsuit against the restaurant when the employee negligently caused the accident.

-Under “Respondeat Superior” laws, the restaurant owner or employer may be liable for the victim’s damages caused by an employee’s negligence.4
+Under “Respondeat Superior” laws, the restaurant owner or employer may be liable for your damages caused by an employee’s negligence.5

-To win a claim against the employer, the victim has to prove the following elements:
+To win a claim against the employer, you have to prove the following elements:

-- The victim was harmed by the employee’s negligence; and
+- You were harmed by the employee’s negligence; and

-- The company is responsible for the injuries because the employee was acting within the scope of his or her employment when the incident occurred.5
+- The company is responsible for the injuries because the employee was acting within the scope of his or her employment when the incident occurred.6

-In the example above, Jason could also file a lawsuit against Chugger’s restaurant.
-Jake was an employee of Chuggers.
-Jake was acting within the scope of his employment with Chuggers, serving drinks, at the time of the accident.
-Jason was injured as a result of Jake’s negligence.
-Chuggers is vicariously liable for Jake’s negligence and may be liable to Jason for his injuries.
+In the example above, Jason could also file a lawsuit against the restaurant.
+The restaurant is vicariously liable for Jake’s negligence and may be liable to Jason for his injuries.

 Not all restaurant injuries are caused by accidents.
-When someone intentionally injures or harms a restaurant customer, the person who caused the harm may be responsible for assault & battery.
-Anyone who is harmed by the unprovoked threat or use of force can sue for damages.
+When someone intentionally injures or harms you, the person who caused the harm may be responsible for assault & battery.
+If you are harmed by the unprovoked threat or use of force, you can sue for damages.

 Intentional assault or battery could occur between restaurant patrons, a patron and an employee, or an employee assaulted by a co-worker.
 Assaults in a restaurant often involve intoxicated patrons or overzealous security staff.

-Mark could file a personal injury lawsuit against William for damages.
-William used willful and unlawful force or violence against Mark.
-William may be liable for Mark’s damages.
+Example: During a bar fight, William punches Mark and breaks his nose.
+Mark could file a personal injury lawsuit against William for damages since William used willful and unlawful force or violence against Mark.

-A restaurant patron may be able to sue the restaurant if he or she is injured because of food poisoning or contaminated food.
+You may be able to sue the restaurant if you are injured because of food poisoning or contaminated food.
 If the restaurant was negligent in handling the food, the restaurant may be liable for damages.
 If a supplier or third-party seller provided the restaurant with contaminated food, the supplier may also be liable for damages.

-If the restaurant was negligent in training and supervising employees in food safety and food handling, the restaurant may also be liable for any damages based on negligent hiring.6
+If the restaurant was negligent in training and supervising employees in food safety and food handling, the restaurant may also be liable for any damages based on negligent hiring.7

-Anyone injured in a restaurant may still be able to receive damages even if they were partly at fault for the accident.
-Under California’s comparative fault laws, the victim can still receive damages based on their comparative fault.
-The jury or judge will allocate fault in the case, and victims can have their damages offset by their level of fault.7
+If you are injured in a restaurant, you may still be able to receive damages even if you were partly at fault for the accident.
+Under California’s comparative fault laws, you can still receive damages based on your comparative fault.
+The jury or judge will allocate fault in the case, and you can have your damages offset by your level of fault.8

-Compensation in a workers’ comp claim may be limited to medical bills for injuries and wage replacement for the time the employee is unable to work.
+Compensation in a workers’ comp claim may be limited to medical bills for injuries and wage replacement for the time you are unable to work.

-In some cases, restaurant workers may be able to file a lawsuit if the injury was caused by a third-party or someone other than the employer.
-A restaurant worker may also be able to file a personal injury lawsuit for intentional injuries, such as an assault by a coworker.
+In some cases, you may be able to file a lawsuit if the injury was caused by a third party or someone other than the employer.
+You may also be able to file a personal injury lawsuit for intentional injuries, such as an assault by a coworker.